 Master of Fine Arts in Performing Arts with Specialisation in Contemporary Performative Arts

-Our programme is for practising artists with an interest in interdisciplinary artistic situations.
-We examine the artist’s interaction with the surrounding community and aspects related to location and dramatic structure in artistic work.
+The programme is for artists that want to develop an interdisciplinary practice and examine how they conduct their authorship.
+The focus for the programme is the artists interaction with the specific site, the surrounding society and incorporating dramaturgical perspectives in one's work.
 You apply with an investigative project that you develop through the entire programme.
-As a student, you will examine new perspectives and challenge your practices through encounters with teachers and fellow students, your supervisor, guest teachers from the arts, and experts from other fields.
+As a student, you will try new perspectives and challenge your practices through encounters with teachers, fellow students, invited artists and experts from other fields.

 This programme accepts new students every two years.
-The next time to apply is December 2021, with the studies beginning autumn 2022.
+The next time to apply is between December 2023 and January 2024, with the studies beginning autumn 2024.

 Genre-crossing and exploratory creative processes